MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ### Dynamics 365 Customer Service paid offer

 1. Using an InPrivate/Incognito browser window, redeem the first offer code for Dynamics 365 Customer Service.
-To sign up for Customer Service you will need:
+To sign up for Customer Service, you will need:

 - A phone number
 - A credit card.
 When you sign up, there will be no charges to the card for six months.
-After six months you need to cancel the subscription.
+After six months, you need to cancel the subscription.
 - Review all terms and conditions.

 2. Provide your contact information.